happy family

 John Hathorne

+One more page, more than half filled with redactions, told of an ongoing blackmail case that was frustratingly thin on details.
 The whole file was like that.
 It said almost nothing about Edward's early life.
-No reports, no family assessments, no home evaluations.
+There should have been an assessment of the boy's family, a home evaluation, something besides the barest scraps of Edward's past.
 Maybe documents tended to get lost in the slums?
 John wouldn't know.
-He hadn't grown up there.
+He hadn't grown up down there.

 John blinked, caught a little off guard by the bluntness.

-Esther glanced past him for a moment, toward the shape of the boy huddled out of view.
-"He doesn't always talk.
-When he does, it's guarded.
-And sometimes not... entirely grounded."
+"That one keeps to himself."
+Esther glanced past John for a moment, toward the shape of the boy huddled out of her view.
+"When Edward does speak, it's guarded.
+And sometimes not entirely grounded.
+You'll have questions.
+Don't expect answers right away."
 The Cleric took a breath, then smoothed out the edges of her tone.
-"You'll have questions.
-Don't expect answers right away."
+"Patience will serve you.
+The boy's been focused on survival for some time."

 Edward tensed up behind him.
-Then, in a voice so small John barely caught it: "...Is she gone?"
+Then, in a voice so small, John barely caught it: "Is she gone?"

 John turned slightly.
 "Yeah.
 She's gone."

-"Don't trust that lady, she's d-dangerous...!"
+"Don't trust that lady."
 Edward's voice broke.
-"She - she kept me locked up in her house for days..."
+"The acolyte's dangerous; she-- she kept me locked up in her house for days!"
 The boy's grip tightened further.
 "I didn't do anything wrong.
 I wasn't bad.
-But she said I couldn't leave, and I begged her; I begged her to let me go - b-but she just kept saying it wasn't time yet.
+But she said I couldn't leave, and I begged her; I begged her to let me go-- but she just kept saying it wasn't time yet.
 I thought I was never getting out..."

 Edward shivered.
 The tension in his shoulders flared up all over again.